-- a) A formalised organisation structure, which clearly defined the responsibilities and duties as well as level of authority within the Group. - b) Ensuring sufficient insurance coverage to the Group's assets and properties in order to safeguard the best interests of its shareholders, investors and other stakeholders. - c) Proper rules and procedures in terms of hiring and termination of employees, performance appraisal, staff complaints and deficiencies, to ensure high level of efficiency in the workplace. - d) MC comprises Senior Management and the Department Heads, are meet at least once a year, to discuss and identify key risk areas, and deliberate on the risk management and update the risk register with follow-up action plans.
+- a) A well-defined organisational structure with clear lines of responsibility and segregation of duties as well as clearly defined level of authority within the Group. - b) Sufficient insurance coverage to the Group's major assets against theft or disaster that may result in material losses, and to safeguard the best interests of its shareholders, investors and other stakeholders. - c) Proper rules and procedures in terms of hiring and termination of employees, performance appraisal, staff complaints and deficiencies, to ensure high level of efficiency in the workplace. - d) MC comprises Senior Management and the Department Heads, are meet at least once a year, to discuss and identify key risk areas, and deliberate on the risk management and update the risk register with follow-up action plans. - e) A code of ethic for all employees, which defines the ethical standards and work conduct required within the Group.